To anyone who has been interested in online assessment, this post goes out to you!

 Strength in numbers!
 Find a teacher friend to try online assessment with you.
 While many teachers are successful on their own, having a buddy is helpful for times when you might get into a rut, or when you make a big breakthrough and need someone to share that excitement with!

 Teachers who have had success using Edulastic often find it helpful to have someone to brainstorm and proofread assignments with: “Whether it’s in your school district or virtually, find an Edulastic buddy to help you when you have questions” says chemistry teacher, Michelle Harris.
-She even offers up her twitter handle (@Michelle_2_Ls) for anyone who wants to chat more about Edulastic.
+Want to connect with a teacher in your state that’s already using Edulastic?
+Find someone on the Edulastic Innovator Team and connect with them on Twitter.

 4. Model Edulastic for your students